-All UK secondary state schools and colleges across England, Scotland, Wales and Northern Ireland are eligible to apply for a talk.
+All UK secondary state schools, academies and colleges across England, Scotland, Wales and Northern Ireland are eligible to apply for a talk.
 To take part, a school/college (Headteacher, Deputy, selected coordinator) must submit a completed application on behalf of their institution.
 Applicants must understand the commitments outlined in the application form when applying for a talk.

 Matching Speakers and Schools